MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 (add machine learning, K-NN etc)

+#### 6. Communication

+Shiny!

+Link to data journalism -- Jonathan Stray, Alberto Cairo

-#### 6. Data visualization
+#### 7. Data visualization

-An important component of understanding your data at the EDA and modeling, and in how the data's meaning is communicated
+An important component of understanding your data at the EDA and modeling stages (#4 and 5), and in how the data's meaning is communicated (#6)

 And as the dataviz and web display packages improve (e.g. the recent release of `ggplot2` v.2 was a big leap forward; yes it broke some of my code but the additional functionality is worth the trouble) R will only get better.